Print Friendly

 20

-Winaq is generally used for counting up to number based on 40, then it switches to k’al.
+Winaq is generally used for counting up to 40, then it switches to k’al.

 Juk’al jun